-Owen turned 12 today!
-It hardly seems possible, but he will be a teenager next year.
-Buying gifts for him has always been a challenge, but as he gets older, it becomes even more so.
+It hardly seems possible, but my son with Angelman Syndrome will be a teenager next year.
+Buying gifts for Owen has always been a challenge, but as he gets older, it becomes even more so.
 I don’t want to buy him “baby” stuff, but everything needs to be safe for him.

-So in honor of his birthday today, I wanted to share some gift ideas for an older child with Angelman Syndrome.
-These are all things that Owen either has or has used in other settings.
+So in honor of Owen, I wanted to share some gift ideas for an older child with Angelman Syndrome.
+These are all things that Owen either owns, or has used in other settings.
 They’re all large enough to avoid going down his throat, hold up to his mouthing, and hold his interest – at least for a little while!

 If you have a child with Angelman Syndrome, and are wondering what to buy for their birthday or Christmas, I hope this list inspires you!

 By far, Owen’s favorite possession is his iPad.
-He can interact with it, hold it as close as he needs, and take it with him.
+He can interact with it, hold it as close as he needs, and take it with him in the car and on the go.

 Making the iPad Owen safe took some experimenting.
 We tried multiple cases, and still wound up with some cracked screens.
 Thankfully there’s a place in Spokane that fixes them up for not that much.
 That was a blessing to find, let me tell you!